-Everything about Domaine l’Or de Line Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine l’Or de Line Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine L’Or de Line Vineyards, Wines, Winemaking

-Domaine L’Or de Line produces two red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Domaine L’Or de Line produces 2 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine L’Or de Line Chateauneuf du Pape is made from a blend of Grenache, Mourvedre, Syrah, Counoise and Muscardin.
 The terroir is a mix of rocks, sand, stones and clay soils.
 The wines are aged for 12 months in stainless steel tanks for 18 months before bottling.

 Domaine L’Or de Line Chateauneuf du Pape Cuvee Claude Courtil is made from the estates Grenache oldest vines.
 The blend is usually close to 80% Grenache with various percentages of the allowable grape varieties.
 The terroir is rocks , sand and clay.
 The vines are planted in the les Galimardes and Palestor vineyards.
 The wine is aged for 18 months in used, French oak casks.

 Domaine L’Or de Line Chateauneuf du Pape Blanc is produced from a blend of Grenache Blanc, Picpoul, Roussanne, Bourboulenc, Clairette and Picardan.
 The wine is aged in tank and both, new and used French oak barrels for 6 months.